Chanheng-Ngen/cfl-react-wct-course-s1/README.md

 This project is a **learning-focused web development course project** designed to help students understand and practice modern web technologies.
 It's a full-featured football club management website that serves as a practical platform to learn:

 - **Frontend Development**: Building interactive user interfaces with React
-- **State Management**: Managing application state and data flow
+- **State Management**: Managing application state with Redux Toolkit
+- **Data Caching**: Implementing smart caching strategies to optimize performance
 - **Routing**: Creating multi-page applications with React Router
 - **Styling**: Responsive design with Tailwind CSS
 - **Backend Integration**: Connecting to Firebase for authentication and data management
-- **API Integration**: Fetching and displaying data from external sources
+- **API Integration**: Fetching and displaying data from external football APIs
 - **Build Tools**: Using modern development tools like Vite
 - **Version Control**: Working with Git and collaborative development